denysvitali/nodegram-bot/README.md

 </VirtualHost>
 ```

+Things you probably need to change:

+-	SSLCertificateFile, this is the path of your SSL certificate file
+-	SSLCertificateKeyFile, this is the key of your SSL pair
+-	ServerName, this is your hostname.
+The one specified into the settings.js file
+-	ServerAlias, this is an alias for your virtualhost (in my case it's also reachable via https://vps.denvit.work/)

 Set up everything as this and just change it as you need.
 The port should be 30303 if you didn't changed it into settings.js